zinniezhang/react-workbox-demo/README.md

   }),
 );
 ```
-7. Turn off your wifi and reload your site.
+7. Build and run in production mode.
+Turn off your wifi and reload your site.
 Voila!
 It should still render.

 References:
 1. https://blog.logrocket.com/setting-up-a-pwa-with-service-workers-and-create-react-app/